 - December 2021, Ray James tenure as Transforming Care lead ends and the role is downgraded to part time.

-For more detail on the History Transforming Care, please see our paper prepared for the Challenging Behaviour National Strategy Group.
+For more detail on the History of Transforming Care, please see our 2018 briefing paper, which was prepared for the Challenging Behaviour National Strategy Group.

 What have we been doing?